awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

 You can create a user group for each policy and assign users to a group rather than attaching individual policies to each user\.

 You can create multiple user groups with different permission sets by omitting recommended or optional policies\.
-You can also create custom IAM policies to grant any combination of permissions for a user\.
-For example, you can grant a user group permission to use only the Session Manager capability in Systems Manager, as described in [Control user session access to instances](session-manager-getting-started-restrict-access.md)\.
+You can also create custom AWS Identity and Access Management \(IAM\) policies to grant any combination of permissions for a user\.
+For example, you can grant a user group permission to use only the Session Manager capability in AWS Systems Manager, as described in [Control user session access to instances](session-manager-getting-started-restrict-access.md)\.

 For additional examples of custom IAM policies for Systems Manager, see [Customer managed policy examples](security_iam_id-based-policy-examples.md#customer-managed-policies)\.